nerdcave/CollisionSprite/README.md

 	NSLog(@"hit!");
 }
 ```
-## Example project
+## Example projects
-**PhysicsEditorSpriteTest** is located in this repo's example folder and demonstrates the following:

-* Drag around PESprite objects to test for collisions.
-* Universal application, so it displays full screen on both the iPhone and iPad.
+This repo's examples folder contains two example projects that allow you to drag around sprites to test for collisions.
+Both are universal apps, so they will display full screen on the iPhone and iPad.

+### examples/cocos2d 1.x (no iPad retina)
+* Uses cocos2d 1.x, so this project works for the iPhone, retina-enabled iPhone, and non-retina iPad; the new iPad retina display is not supported.
-* Retina-enabled for the iPhone, so HD images are included and displayed when appropriate.
-PESprite will handle each case automatically.
+* HD images are included and displayed for the retina iPhone and non-retina iPad.
-* When run on the iPad, it will display the project's HD images by using the **UNIV()** macro, included in PESpriteConfig.h.

-Note: iPad Retina isn't supported yet.
+* PESprite will handle all cases automatically.

+### examples/cocos2d 2.x (all supported)
+* Uses cocos2d 2.x, so this project works for everything (non-retina and retina iPhone and iPad).
+* The non-retina iPad will use the -hd images while the iPad retina will use the -ipadhd images.
+* PESprite will handle all cases automatically.

 ## Details
-PESprite's features and limitations are outlined below.
+PESprite's features and to-dos are outlined below.
 ### Requires:
 * cocos2d project with Box2D included (<http://www.cocos2d-iphone.org/>)
 * PhysicsEditor (<http://www.physicseditor.de>)